navix/ngfe/README.md

 * Handy ways to display validation errors.
 * Allows to create wrapper components without additional value accessors.
 * Does not conflict with the native `FormsModule`.
-* Native date input value transform to/from Date. ??
+* Native date input value transform to/from Date.
+* Directive for easy value init/cleanup.
 * `OnPush` mode support.
 * SSR support.
 * Zero deps, only Angular and RxJS.